FREE ONLINE ED ASSESSMENT. Start Here

 Want to know how to improve stamina in a more simplified way?
 Spend more time on foreplay.

 What exactly can you do with foreplay?
-For starters, try kissing, touching or oral sex with your partner to help you last longer.
+For starters, try kissing, touching or oral sex with your partner to extend your time together.

 As with foreplay, take your time to slow things down.
 Unless that’s the goal, fast sex can lead to early orgasm and ejaculation.